 Second, have the church named as an additional insured under the group’s liability policy.

 Third, review the group’s liability policy to ensure that it provides adequate coverage, and does not exclude sexual misconduct.

 Fourth, if the group’s activities will involve minors, have a written acknowledgment from the group that all workers have been adequately screened.

 Fifth, check with the church insurer to determine coverage issues in the event the church is sued as a result of an accident or injury occurring during the group’s use of the property.

-Take a quiz to find out how clear are your church's facility use policies?
-To learn more about best practices for managing facility usage, see the Church Safety downloadable resource, Managing Church Facility Use.
+To learn more about best practices for managing facility use, see Managing Church Facility Use.